Department of Social Work and Public Health

 SOCW 3300.
 Methods and Skills of Interviewing.
 3 Credit Hours (Lecture: 3 Hours, Lab: 3 Hours).

 This professional course introduces students to the Generalist Intervention Model (GIM) where students examine and apply beginning social work practice skills and theoretical frameworks.
-Prerequisites: Social Work majors must complete or concurrently enroll in SOCW 2361 with a grade of "C" or higher, and SOCW 2362 with a grade of "C" or higher.
+Prerequisites: Social Work majors or minors must complete or concurrently enroll in SOCW 2361 with a grade of "C" or higher, and SOCW 2362 with a grade of "C" or higher.

 SOCW 3303.
 Cross Cultural Social Work Practice.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).